Horacio Morales: Early life and education

 Morales was born in Moncada, Tarlac.
 He obtained a Bachelor of Arts in Economics degree from the University of the Philippines in 1965, and a master's degree in economics from the University of Oklahoma in 1968.

 Early government career

 Morales entered government service in 1965, joining the economic staff of President Ferdinand Marcos as a senior economist.
 He eventually became the executive vice-president of the Development Academy of the Philippines.

 Underground resistance

 In 1977, Morales was named among the Ten Outstanding Young Men of the Philippines by the Philippine Jaycees.
 On the day he was supposed to have received the award, he announced his resignation from the Marcos government to join the underground armed resistance linked to the Communist Party of the Philippines.
-Morales was active in the underground movement until his arrest in 1982.
+Morales was active in the underground movement until the Marcos regime found and arrested him in 1982.

+As a political detainee

+After his arrest in 1982, Morales was arrested and heavily tortured.
 He remained detained until 1986, when the newly installed presidency of Corazon Aquino ordered his release together with other political prisoners.